Gyuracz/StreetFood-Angular/README.md

 Used technologies:
   - BackEnd: This part is in another respositry, called StreetFood-SpringBoot-REST
-  - FrontEnd: Angular (with HTML, LESS, TypeScript)
+  - FrontEnd: Angular (with HTML, LESS, Bootstrap, TypeScript)

 Launch:
 1) Install npm